Cold calling is traditionally an early stage in the selling process.

 Believe it - people who are successful at cold calling can very quickly become extremely independent and powerful.

-This is because cold calling is the life blood of all business - and any organized activity.
-Without it nothing happens.
+This is because cold calling is the life blood of all business - and any organised activity.
+Without it, nothing happens.
 Even in largely automated businesses the automated systems would not have first come into being without someone doing the necessary cold calling.
 And nothing would develop or improve without someone being able to use basic cold calling skills to instigate the changes.